barrucadu/cv/README.markdown

 A **one-page** CV template in **XeTeX** with a focus for people in the computer science / tech industry.
 Based heavily on [Deedy-Resume][] and [moderncv][].
+See the example.png file.

+This template aims to be a good, clean, base for any CV.

 [Deedy-Resume]: https://github.com/deedy/Deedy-Resume
 [moderncv]:     https://launchpad.net/moderncv

-This template aims to be a good, clean, base for any CV.

 Usage
 -----